RollandMichael7/opi_organizer/README.md

 -------something.opi
 ```

-**The parent folder for AreaDetector plugins must be on the same level as the EPICS modules folder, and the target AreaDetector OPI folder must be one level below the parent AD folder.** The rest of the structure will be created by the script.
+**The parent folder for AreaDetector OPIs must be on the same level as the target EPICS OPI folder, and the target AreaDetector OPI folder must be one level below the parent AD folder.** The rest of the structure will be created by the script.
 The config options for this example would be:

 ```
 AD_OPI_DIRECTORY = /home/AreaDetector/R3-3
 EPICS_OPI_DIRECTORY = /home/Epics
 ```

+The locations of the actual EPICS modules and AreaDetector plugins have no restrictions.

 ## The "full" versions of the script are old and buggy.
 Use the run.sh script to run the components which work much better. ##
 ### Slim ###